Numerical Calculation of Coulomb Corrections in Forward Elastic $p^\uparrow\!\!\;{p}$ and ${p}^\uparrow\!{A}$ Scattering: Summary

 \section{Summary}

-The possibility of numerically calculating Coulomb corrections to the non-flip and spin-flip amplitudes in forward elastic scattering of transversely polarized protons off proton or nuclear targets was investigated within the eikonal framework.
-It was assumed that all relevant form factors---electromagnetic non-flip $F_C(t)$ and spin-flip $F_M(t)$, and hadronic non-flip $F_N(t)$ and spin-flip $F_S(t)$---are known in the Born approximation.
+The possibility of numerically calculating Coulomb corrections to the nonflip and spin-flip amplitudes in forward elastic scattering of transversely polarized protons off proton or nuclear targets was investigated within the eikonal framework.
+It was assumed that all relevant form factors --- electromagnetic nonflip $F_C(t)$ and spin-flip $F_M(t)$, and hadronic nonflip $F_N(t)$ and spin-flip $F_S(t)$ --- are known in the Born approximation.

-For computational convenience, it is useful to separate the exponential and non-exponential components of the form factors, as done in Eqs.\,\eqref{eq:FF} and \eqref{eq:B0}.
+For computational convenience, it is useful to separate the exponential and nonexponential components of the form factors, as done in Eqs.\,\eqref{eq:FF} and \eqref{eq:B0}.

 For exponential form factors, analytical expressions for the corresponding eikonal phases were derived.
-Inverse Fourier transformation---including convolution with $\exp[i\chi_C(b,\lambda^2)]$, the term describing multiple soft photon exchange---yields the Coulomb-corrected amplitudes for $p^{\uparrow}p$ and $p^{\uparrow}A$ scattering.
+Inverse Fourier transformation --- including convolution with $\exp[i\chi_C(b,\lambda^2)]$, the term describing multiple soft photon exchange --- yields the Coulomb-corrected amplitudes for $p^{\uparrow}p$ and $p^{\uparrow}A$ scattering.

 To avoid infrared divergences, the Coulomb phase $\chi_C(b,\lambda^2)$ was calculated using a fictitious photon mass $\lambda$.
 Reducing $\lambda$ improves the accuracy of the Coulomb correction $\mathcal{F}_C(q^2,\lambda^2)$; however, very small values of $\lambda$ require large integration ranges, which increases computation time and may also introduce numerical errors due to the limitations of floating-point arithmetic (even in double precision).